Wesbest/KubernetesForEveryone/README.md

 &nbsp;

 ### Create a service
 We have our application ready, let's expose it to the outside world.
-For that we need to create a loadbalancer.
+In order to do that we need to create a loadbalancer.
 This loadbalancer will be linked to the deployment with the use of the selectors and labels.
 Create the service:

 Download the service:
 ```bash
 wget https://raw.githubusercontent.com/Wesbest/KubernetesForEveryone/master/Training/k8s_service.yaml
 ```

-First we need to manipulate the service defintion by adding an external ip adress.
+First we need to manipulate the service definition by adding an external ip adress.
 You can find the ip adress that is assigned to you on your sheet on your desk.

 Add the external ip adress by replacing the IP_ADDRESS value by using 'sed' with the ip adresses that you have selected from the list.